Peter Kingson Kwok (郭幼庭,1883-1953): Metal Trader and Founding Director of Bank of East Asia and his Family

 Peter Kwok’s father Kwok Chi-ting (Courtesy of Stanley Kwok)

-Peter Kwok was a descendant of the famous general Kwok Chi-yee (郭子儀, 698-781) from the Tang Dynasty and his ancestors moved from Fenyang (汾陽) in the Shanxi province to Panyu in Guangdong.
-His grandfather was a landowner in Panyu who was inspired by missionaries in Canton and sent both of his children – Peter’s father Kwok Chi-ting (郭子庭, Peter’s Chinese name Yau-ting means “Ting Jr”) and Peter’s uncle Kwok Ching-tong (郭靖堂, 1861-1937) to study at Queen’s College in Hong Kong.
-Chi-ting started the metal business in HK before returning to Panyu to become a magistrate while Ching-tong attended the Foochow Naval Academy (graduating the same year as Admiral Ching Pik-kwong 程璧光 and Liu Kuan-nan) and rose to become a general in the Imperial Navy before retiring to HK.
-Peter was sent to study in Hong Kong at the Queen’s College during which he stayed in Happy Valley at the home of one of his five uncles.
+Peter Kwok, whose original name was Kwok Ping-Kwan (郭炳坤), was a descendant of the famous general Kwok Chi-yee (郭子儀, 698-781) from the Tang Dynasty and his ancestors moved from Fenyang (汾陽) in the Shanxi province to Panyu in Guangdong.
+His grandfather Kwok Tak-po (郭德坡) was a landowner in Panyu who was inspired by missionaries in Canton and sent two of his five sons – Peter’s father Kwok Chi-ting (郭子庭, aka Kwok Hin-wing 郭顯榮; Peter’s Chinese name Yau-ting means “Ting Jr”) who was number three and Peter’s uncle Kwok Ching-tong (郭靖堂, 1861-1937, also known as Kwok Hin-fun郭顯勳) who was number five to study in Hong Kong at Queen’s College.
+Chi-ting started the metal business in HK before returning to Panyu to become a magistrate while Ching-tong attended the Foochow Naval Academy (graduating the same year as Admiral Ching Pik-kwong 程璧光 and Liu Kuan-nan劉冠南) and rose to become a general in the Imperial Navy before returning to join his brother in business in HK after China lost the Sino-Japanese War in 1895.
+Peter was sent to study in Hong Kong at King’s College during which he stayed in Happy Valley at the home of his uncle.

-Peter’s primary business in HK was Singon & Co (成安公司), a leading importer of iron, steel, metal and hardware which was established in 1880 (which predates his birth so it is likely that the firm was founded by his father/uncle) according to advertisement in Pacific Ports in 1920.
+Peter succeeded his father at Singon & Co (成安公司), a leading importer of iron, steel, metal and hardware in HK which was established in 1880 according to advertisement in Pacific Ports in 1920.
 Its clients were primarily shipbuilders and engineering works.
 (Finance & Commerce Yearbook, 1923) The firm operated out of 35 & 37 Hing Lung Street (second street west of Central Market) since the early 20th century and remained there until at least the early 1960s.
 According to Peter’s grandson Stanley, Peter Kwok also had a cast iron foundry in Wan Chai across the Wan Chai Market backing up to the beginning of the Kennedy Road, earning him the nickname of “The Iron Roast Pig” ( 鐵燒豬 ).(Directory & Chronicle for China, 1906; Comacrib Directory, 1925)

 Peter Kwok (fifth from the right, second row from the bottom) with fellow directors and staff of BEA in 1929 at the 10th anniversary of the bank.
 To his right was Li Tse-fong and to his left (right to left) were Wong Yun-tong, Fung Ping-shan, Shouson Chow, Li Koon-chun, unknown, Kan Tong-po.
 (BEA)